How to Choose Bathroom Vanity Lights

-Bath light bars, which are the basic type of vanity lights, typically come in two-, three- and four-light versions to suit small and large rooms alike.
+Bath light bars, which are the basic type of bath vanity lights, typically come in two-, three- and four-light versions to suit small and large rooms alike.
 While you want to ensure you have plenty of light, be sure to choose one that is no wider than your vanity or cabinet width, which may be wider than your mirror.

 However, another option is to use sconces in place of or in addition to a bath bar, as seen in the photo below.
 Using sconces alone is a nice option for rooms with small mirrors.
 Place one sconce on either side of the mirror at least 28 inches apart from one another and 60 inches up from the floor.
 Sconces are often recommended because they increase the amount of usable light in the room, making it even easier to see yourself in the mirror!
 They can also add even more style to any bathroom.

 Another option still is to hang matching pendant lights instead of the sconces flanking a mirror.
 In that case, the pendants are suspended from the ceiling instead of the floor, but the same proximity guideline for sconce placement (28 inches) is a good rule of thumb here too.

-Your vanity light's finish can, but does not have to, coordinate with the existing faucets and fixtures in your bathroom.
-If your fixtures have a shiny look, go for a polished silver or chrome.
+Your bathroom vanity light's finish can, but does not have to, coordinate with the existing faucets and fixtures in your bathroom.
+If your fixtures have a shiny look, go for polished nickel or chrome finishes.
 Brushed nickel finishes work well with brushed bath fixtures.
 Other finishes that are very popular in lighting and bath fixture design are antique brass and bronze.

 Compact fluorescent bulbs or even LED bulbs can be used in place of standard bulbs in nearly any bathroom.
 Fluorescent or LED lighting is ideal for bathrooms because both choices emit much less heat than incandescent lighting, last longer and save energy.

 Increasing the amount of light in the bathroom is also especially ideal for older eyes.
 People who are over 65 years old need four times more light as their under-25 counterparts to see properly, according to the Illuminating Engineering Society of North America.